 Age is just a number

 Studying abroad when you’re a bit older is incredibly fulfilling.
 You often have an appreciation for different things than when you’re in your late teens and early 20s.
-You may also have a clearer vision of your goals and what you want to achieve, since you’re likely to already have some work and life experience under your belt.
+You may also have a clearer vision of your goals and what you want to achieve since you’re likely to already have some work and life experience under your belt.
 This can go a long way to staying motivated when the studying gets tough and all those kanji start looking the same!!

 Your work experience can also bode well for you if your goal is to work in Japan full-time.
-You can bring your language skills up to business-level after about two years of full-time study.
+You can bring your language skills up to business level after about two years of full-time study.
 As long as you have the right qualifications, you’re in a good position to find a job that you want.

-Additionally, if you have a Bachelor’s degree or significant business experience, you might also consider studying an MBA in Tokyo through GLOBIS University.
-Their full-time programme can be completed in just one year and their extensive business network means you will receive the support you need in your post-study job hunt.
+Additionally, if you have a Bachelor’s degree or significant business experience, you might also consider studying for an MBA in Tokyo through GLOBIS University.
+Their full-time program can be completed in just one year and their extensive business network means you will receive the support you need in your post-study job hunt.

-Visit our website for more information on GLOBIS’ one-year MBA programme.
+Visit our website for more information to study in Japan over 30 at GLOBIS’ one-year MBA program.

 Contact us to help you with your application